whip113/dap-examples/scripts/README.md

 Script Name | Use
 ----------- | ---
 config.sh.tempalte | Rename this file to config.sh and edit to set your DAP instance configuration.
-See Setup step.
-Authenticate.sh | Load the config.sh file and then authenticates to the DAP api and retrieves an auth token.
+See Setup step. authenticate.sh | Load the config.sh file and then authenticates to the DAP api and retrieves an auth token.
 The authentication header is stored in $AUTH_TOKEN variables_delete.txt | Used in the variables_delete.sh script to delete variables.
 One variable path per line. variables_delete.sh | Script that deletes variables. variable_setvalue.sh | Set a variable value.
 Usage: `variable_setvalue.sh <path> <value>`